-What does ‘server DNS address could not be found’ exactly means?
+What exactly does ‘server DNS address could not be found’ mean?

-Every website on the internet has a numerical IP which is associated with the human understandable domain name, this IP address is used for the packet to packet communication and if the DNS (server) which acts as the translator fails to retrieve the IP Address of the site you are trying to visit, then this error is triggered.
+Every website on the internet has a numerical IP address that is associated with a domain name, understandable to humans.
+This IP address is used for packet-to-packet communication.
+If the DNS server, which acts as a translator, fails to retrieve the IP address of the site you are trying to visit, this error is triggered.

-Generally, this issue is seen when a domain you are trying to access is down, the dns server is down or your local cache is returning an older IP address which usually happens after a change of IP Address at the server-level.
+Generally, this issue arises when a domain you are trying to access is down, the DNS server is down, or your local cache returns an outdated IP address.
+This usually occurs after a change of IP address at the server level.

-Method 2: Update the DNSThis method has gained a lot of popularity which suggests that the user should update the DNS server to that of Google as they are more reliable.
-If Method 1 fails, try the DNS_PROBE_FINISHED_NXDOMAIN solution.
+This method has gained a lot of popularity, suggesting that the user should update the DNS server to Google’s, as it is more reliable.

 Replace domain.com with the domain you cannot visit, and take note of the IP Address

-Generally, all the IP’s you see should be same, but if its not then the ones mostly used is the right one (copy it).
+Generally, all the IPs you see should be the same, but if it is not then the ones mostly used is the right one (copy it).

 - Click File -> Open and browse to